Current Graduate Students

 Bio

-Euge Stumm (they/them) is a first-year student of Literary, Cultural, and Linguistic Studies at the University of Miami.
+Euge Stumm (they/them) is a student of Literary, Cultural, and Linguistic Studies at the University of Miami.
 Euge holds a bachelor's degree in Psychology from the Federal University of Health Sciences of Porto Alegre (UFCSPA), with a thesis on the filmic production of Brazilian trans women and travesti directors.
 For this research, the Federal University of Rio Grande do Sul (UFRGS) nominated Euge for the Young Researcher Award.
 They earned a master’s degree in Psychology from UFRGS, with a dissertation on the poetics of Brazilian Furry Fandoms.
 Their Ph.D. research will explore the cultural productions made by Brazilian queer dissidences, with an emphasis in new media and cinema.

 Recent Publications